 After the collapse of the USSR and the Warsaw Pact in 1990, the world entered

 into a new phase of global political development.
-If before this
+If before that

 moment, global security was based on the principle of nuclear

-containment and balance of forces between the two military blocs, then after the dissolution
+containment and balance of power of the two military blocs, then after the dissolution

-Warsaw Pact, the balance of power changed in favor of NATO.
+The Warsaw Pact changed the balance of power in favor of NATO.

 Eastern Europe in 2005 expanded the boundaries of the alliance to state